Experience Jumbo Love at the Sheldrick Wildlife Trust in Kenya. Quite a memorable and nostalgic place to visit, you will like it.

 When the animals achieve full recovery, they are allowed to join other elephant herds.

 Accomplishments of the Sheldrick Wildlife Trust

-In the quest to keep the trust fully operational, a foster program is in place to engage wildlife enthusiasts in protecting the environment and preserving wildlife through donations.
+In the quest to keep the Sheldrick wildlife trust in full operation, a foster program is in place to engage wildlife enthusiasts in protecting the environment and preserving wildlife through donations.

-Visitation at the Sheldrick Wildlife Trust
+Visiting the Wildlife Trust

 The Sheldrick Wildlife Trust attracts both local and international tourists and you should make sure you are one of them this year.

 As a spot for viewing nature’s magnificence, the center is highly regarded as a serene and inspirational zone.

 Visitors are enchanted by the view of baby elephants feeding and taking mud baths.